Shakesbeer1564/ITP_Ferienhaus/Dokumentation/endpoints.md

 `404` Not Found: "There is no user with the given mail"

+`403` Forbidden: "Insufficient permission to show bookings of this user"

 `404` Not Found: "User with ID not found in the database"

 `500` Internal Server Error:  "Something went wrong trying to retrieve the bookings of a user from the database"